kirtivaishya/flipthecardgame/README.md

 ## Usage
 are you a harry potter fan !!
-Enjoy the game with Hogward theme music.. it has three levels - easy . medium and hard .. once you clear easy you can either play gain or move to next level . you can play here !!
+Enjoy the game with Hogward theme music.. it has three levels - easy . medium and hard .. once you clear easy you can play again or move to next level . you can play here !!
 -here -[https://kirtivaishya.github.io/flipthecardgame/](https://kirtivaishya.github.io/flipthecardgame/)
 it has three levels  Easy , Medium , Hard ..